Studebaker: Network and other assets

 Another prototype initially slated for disposal at the proving grounds escaped the fate of the others.
-In late 1952 Studebaker produced one 1953 Commander convertible as an engineering study to determine if the model could be profitably mass-produced.
+In late 1952, Studebaker produced a single 1953 Commander convertible as an engineering study to determine whether the model could be profitably mass-produced.
 The car was based on the 1953 2-door hardtop coupe.
-The car was later modified to 1954-model specifications, and was occasionally driven around South Bend by engineers.
+The car was later modified to 1954-model specifications and was occasionally driven around South Bend by engineers.
 Additional structural reinforcements were needed to reduce body flexure.
 Even though the car was equipped with the 232 cu. in.
 V-8, the added structural weight increased the car's 0–60 mph acceleration time to an unacceptable level.
-In addition, the company did not have the financial resources to add another body type to the model line.
-The company's leadership mistakenly thought the 2-door sedans, 4-door sedans, and 1954 Conestoga wagon would sell better than the 2-door coupes, so the company's resources were focused on production of the sedans and the wagon.
+In addition, the company lacked the financial resources to add another body type to the model line.
+The company's leadership mistakenly thought the 2-door sedans, 4-door sedans, and the 1954 Conestoga wagon would sell better than the 2-door coupes, so the company's resources were focused on production of the sedans and the wagon.
 When the prototype convertible was no longer needed, engineer E. T. Reynolds ordered the car to be stripped and the body sent to the secret graveyard at the proving grounds.
 A non-engineering employee requested permission to purchase the complete car, rather than see it rot away with the other prototypes.
 Chief engineer Gene Hardig discussed the request with E. T. Reynolds.
-They agreed to let the employee purchase the car on the condition that the employee never sell it.
-In the 1970s, the car was re-discovered behind a South Bend gas station and no longer owned by the former employee.
+They agreed to let the employee purchase the car on the condition that the employee never sells it.
+In the 1970s, the car was rediscovered behind a South Bend gas station and no longer owned by the former employee.
 After eventually passing through several owners, the car is now in a private collection of Studebaker automobiles.

 In May 1967, Studebaker and its diversified units were merged with Wagner Electric.
 In November 1967, Studebaker was merged with the Worthington Corporation to form Studebaker-Worthington.
 The Studebaker name disappeared from the American business scene in 1979, when McGraw-Edison acquired Studebaker-Worthington, except for the still existing Studebaker Leasing, based in Jericho, NY.
 McGraw-Edison was itself purchased in 1985 by Cooper Industries, which sold off its auto-parts divisions to Federal-Mogul some years later.
-As detailed above, some vehicles were assembled from left-over parts and identified as Studebakers by the purchasers of the Avanti brand and surplus material from Studebaker at South Bend.
+As detailed above, some vehicles were assembled from leftover parts and identified as Studebakers by purchasers of the Avanti brand, using surplus material from Studebaker at South Bend.

 Diversified activities

 By the early 1960s, Studebaker had begun to diversify away from automobiles.
-Numerous companies were purchased, bringing Studebaker into such diverse fields as the manufacture of tire studs and missile components.
+Numerous companies were acquired, bringing Studebaker into diverse fields, including the manufacture of tire studs and missile components.

 The company's 1963 annual report listed the following divisions: